MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

 1. Select **Save**.

-### Rename merged fields
+### Rename fields

-Change the display name of merged attributes.
+Change the display name of merged or separate fields.
 You can't change the name of the output entity.

-1. Select the merged field.
+1. Select the field.

 1. Select **Show more** and choose **Rename**.